Papias of Hierapolis: Sources

 Papias describes his way of gathering information in his preface:

 Papias, then, inquired of travelers passing through Hierapolis what the surviving disciples of Jesus and the elders—those who had personally known the Twelve Apostles—were saying.
 One of these disciples was Aristion, probably bishop of nearby Smyrna, and another was John the Elder, usually identified (despite Eusebius' protest) with John the Evangelist, residing in nearby Ephesus, of whom Papias was a hearer; Papias frequently cited both.
-From the daughters of Philip, who settled in Hierapolis, Papias learned still other traditions.
+From the daughters of Philip, who settled in Hierapolis, Papias was said to have learned still other traditions.

 There is some debate about the intention of Papias' last sentence in the above quotation, "For I did not think that information from the books would profit me as much as information from a living and surviving voice."
-One side of the debate holds, with the longstanding opinion of 20th-century scholarship, that in Papias' day written statements were held at a lower value than oral statements.
+One side of the debate holds with the longstanding opinion of 20th-century scholarship that in Papias' day written statements were held at a lower value than oral statements.
 The other side observes that "living voice" was a topos, an established phrase referring to personal instruction and apprenticeship, and thus Papias indicates his preference for personal instruction over isolated book learning.

 Fragments

-Despite indications that the work of Papias was still extant in the late Middle Ages, the full text is now lost.
+There are indications that the work of Papias was still extant in the late Middle Ages, but the full text is now lost.
 Extracts, however, appear in a number of other writings, some of which cite a book number.
 MacDonald proposes the following tentative reconstruction of the five books, following a presumed Matthaean order.